Success Stories: Our Community Collaborations

 Days of Caring

-For twenty one years, United Way of Addison County have organized community volunteer in an event called Days of Caring.
+For over twenty years, United Way of Addison County have organized community volunteer in an event called Days of Caring.
 Seven years ago, the volunteer day drew 100 volunteers and had reached a total of 1,000 volunteers since its inception in 1994.
 Last year, United Way, in collaboration with the RSVP and The Volunteer Center, placed 803 volunteers during Days of Caring.
 With 3,328 hours of volunteer service at the average hourly wage for Vermonters means that volunteers contributed $69,921 worth of service.
 More importantly, volunteers gained a greater understanding of our community’s needs.

 The Volunteer Center